 With Thought's perilous whirling pool,

 When frail Nature can no more,—

 Wilt thou freeze love's tidal flow,

-Whose streams through Nature circling go?
+Whose streams through nature circling go?

-Nail the wild star to its track
+Nail the star struggling to its track

-On the half-climbed zodiac?
+On the half-climbed Zodiack?

 Light is light which radiates,